sustainsw/anon-pipeline-doc/anon-pipeline/docs/features.md

         002.dcm

 ```
-Rename subfolder containing a particular study:
+It renames subfolder containing a particular study:
 - Patient ID: 10 char hex
 - Accession number: 12 char hex
 An adjustable salt is used to ensure additional anonymisation.

-**Please note:** It's recommanded to use accession number as subfolder name so that the program can efficiently trace which of them has been processed.

 All DICOM files are sequentially renamed within each subdirectory

+**Please note:** It's recommended to use accession number as subfolder name so that the program can efficiently trace which of them has been processed.